 According to the Illuminating Engineering Society of America, light trespass complaints can usually be classified into two categories: unwanted light illuminating an area or property and excessive brightness in the normal field of vision.
 Problems of glare from building reflections are generally regulated through building and zoning codes.

-- Model Lighting Ordinance, International Dark-Sky Association and the Illuminating Engineering Society of North America - From Website: The MLO outdoor lighting template is designed to help municipalities develop outdoor lighting standards that reduce glare, light trespass, and skyglow.
+The International Dark-Sky Association and the Illuminating Engineering Society of North America partnered to create the Model Lighting Ordinance (MLO), which is designed to help municipalities develop outdoor lighting standards that reduce glare, light trespass, and skyglow.
 The MLO offers several innovations to outdoor lighting regulation, including the use of five lighting zones to classify land use with appropriate lighting levels for each.
 Zones range from LZ0, designed for pristine natural environments and limited outdoor lighting, to LZ4, for limited application in areas of extensive development in the largest cities.
-The second innovation limits the amount of light used for each property.
-Third, the MLO uses the IES’s new TM-15 -11 "BUG" (Backlight, Uplight and Glare) classification of outdoor lighting fixtures to ensure that only well-shielded fixtures are used.
-No uplight for area and street lighting is allowed in any zone.
-The MLO will be revised on a regular basis to include new information, feedback from municipalities using it and changes to IES standards.

-- Bainbridge Island Municipal Code Sec.18.15.040 - Outdoor lighting - Provides regulations that preserve and enhance the view of the dark sky; promote health, safety, security, and productivity; and help protect natural resources
+- Bainbridge Island Municipal Code Sec.18.15.040 — Provides regulations that preserve and enhance the view of the dark sky; promote health, safety, security, and productivity; and help protect natural resources.

 - Bothell Municipal Code

 - Enumclaw Municipal Code Sec.
 19.22.020 — Includes provisions on Arc welding, acetylene torch-cutting or similar processes under industrial and exterior lighting performance standards.

 - Goldendale Municipal Code Ch.
-15.52 - Outdoor Lighting Fixtures - The purpose and intent of this chapter is to prevent excessive illumination, glare, and reflection in areas adjacent to astronomical research facilities, such as observatories, where such light intrusion would hinder use of sensitive optical devices.
+15.52 — Purpose is to prevent excessive illumination, glare, and reflection in areas adjacent to astronomical research facilities, such as observatories, where such light intrusion would hinder use of sensitive optical devices.
 Includes images of approved outdoor lighting designed to ensure no light is emitted, refracted, or reflected at or above a horizontal plane running through the lowest point on the fixture.

 - Mountlake Terrace Municipal Code Sec.
-19.120.030 — Addresses uses producing artificial light, utilizing light for night operation, or causing glare
+19.120.030 — Addresses uses producing artificial light, utilizing light for night operation, or causing glare.

 - Oak Harbor Municipal Code Sec.
-20.14.060 - Light and Glare - Outlines policy and policy intent to reduce light and glare.
+20.14.060 — Outlines policy and policy intent to reduce light and glare.

 - Pasco Municipal Code Ch.
-12.32 - Outdoor Lighting - Defines "outdoor lighting fixtures" as includes but is not limited to lighting for billboards, street lights, shopping center or parking area lights, externally or internally illuminated on -site or business advertising signs and yard type lighting - Covers shielding, unlawful acts temporary exemptions, exclusions, enforcement, and penalties for violation
+12.32 — Defines "outdoor lighting fixtures" as lighting for billboards, street lights, shopping center or parking area lights, externally or internally illuminated on-site or business advertising signs, and yard type lighting; Covers shielding, unlawful acts temporary exemptions, exclusions, enforcement, and penalties for violation.

-- The Illuminating Engineering Society of North America - Publishes standards for lighting, including sports and recreational lighting, parking lot lighting, and roadway lighting
+- Illuminating Engineering Society of North America — Publishes standards for lighting, including sports and recreational lighting, parking lot lighting, and roadway lighting.